hcguersoy/cleanreg/README.md

   -f REPOSFILE, --reposfile REPOSFILE
                         A file containing the list of Repositories and how many images should be kept.
+  -c CACERT, --cacert CACERT
+                        Path to a valid CA certificate file.
+This is needed if self signed TLS is used in the registry server.
 ```

 You can use it directly with the public docker image: